keepthrifty/keepthrifty.github.io/_posts/2016-03-23-engagement-ring-sold.md

 These trade-offs are everywhere and can be a big accelerator for getting to where you want to be; you just have to get over a few mental hurdles to get there.

+{% include pinterest-image.html %}

-[Tweet me][tweet-me] with your goals or put them in the comments below with ideas of what you could give up to get closer to them.
+_What are your goals?
+What could you give up to help you get closer to them?_

 [the-hope-effect]: http://www.hopeeffect.com
 {: target="_blank"}